pachterlab/kallistobustools/introduction.md

 {% include JB/setup %}

-`kallisto` and `bustools` are wrapped in an easy-to-use program called `kb-python` that can be installed on any machine by typing `pip install kb-python` on the command line.
+__kallisto__ and __bustools__ are wrapped in an easy-to-use program called `kb` which is part of the `kb-python` package, and that can be installed on any machine by typing `pip install kb-python` on the command line.
 This installs everything needed to process single-cell RNA-seq reads with two simple commands.
 The first is `kb ref` and the second `kb count`:

 ```
 $ kb ref -i transcriptome.idx -g transcripts_to_genes.txt -f1 cdna.fa dna.primary_assembly.fa.gz gtf.gz
 $ kb count -i index.idx -g t2g.txt -x 10xv2 --h5ad -t 2 read_1.fastq.gz read_2.fastq.gz
 ```

-To explore a real data set using `kb-python` see the [getting started tutorial](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/kb_species_mixing.ipynb).
+To learn how to explore a dataset using `kb-python` begin with the [getting started tutorial](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/kb_species_mixing.ipynb).
 For an in-depth overview of `kb` see the [docs](https://kb-python.readthedocs.io/en/latest/index.html).

 ## Details
 ### 1. Building a reference
 Starting with a genome and a genome annotation a transcriptome index  can be built with `kallisto` via `kb ref`.
-This allows flexibility in building a transcriptomes from agenoms and associated genome annotation.
+This allows flexibility in building a transcriptomes from genomes and associated genome annotations.
 In addition `kb ref` can be used to download pre-built indices:

 ```
 $ kb ref